p3z/game_engine/README.md

 03/11/23
 - Using DOM elements isn't going to scale.
 Performance is already taking a hit with imposed limits.
 Switch to making use of the canvas API via a library
 04/11/23
-- Decided on P5, replicated majority of existing functionality making use of this
+- Decided on P5, replicated majority of existing functionality making use of this. (v1 is stored inside archive folder)